Frequently Asked Questions (FAQ)

 ASNH is based on the European system of natural medicine education.
 It is an extension of the prestigious College of Naturopathic Medicine (CNM).
 ASNH is a leader in the field of natural medicine education.
 We focus not only on academic excellence, but also assure that our students regularly get practical advice.
-This ‘learning by doing’ methodology cements learning and builds confidence, so our graduates feel empowered and ready to see clients immediately after graduating.
+This ‘learning by doing’ methodology cements learning and builds confidence.

 We welcome any applicants who have an interest in natural health.
 The prerequisite for admission is a high school diploma or equivalent.